foliant-docs/foliantcontrib.anchors/README.md

 ## Usage

-Just add an `anchor` tag to some placeand then use an ordinary Markdown-link to this anchor:
+Just add an `anchor` tag to some place and then use an ordinary Markdown-link to this anchor:

 ```html
 ...